mebeim/aoc/2021/README.md

 the value of the Nth largest element of a sequence of numbers in [linear time][wiki-linear-time] i.e. *O(n)*, and does not need to sort the entire sequence of numbers.
-It is a modified version of [quicksort][algo-quicksort] where each step the search only proceeds on one of the two halves of the data to sort.
+It is a modified version of [quicksort][algo-quicksort] where each step the search only proceeds on one of the two halves of the data.
 [Here's a StackOverflow post][misc-cpp-nth-element-so] with some additional explanation about this algorithm.

-Unfortunately Python does not have any similar cool function to optimally find the Nth largest element of an iterable.
+Unfortunately Python does not have any similar cool function to optimally find the n-th largest element of an iterable.
 Instead, if we [take a look in CPython's source code][misc-cpython-median-low] for [`statistics.median_low()`][py-statistics-median-low] from the standard library, we can see that the implementation simply sorts the input iterable and then